AVsitter/AVsitter/README.md

 Second Life&reg; is a trademark of Linden Research, Inc. AVsitter&trade; is not affiliated with or sponsored by Linden Research.

-Scripts were formatted by [LSL-PyOptimizer](http://lsl.project.zone/lsl-pyoptimizer/) and created using [SL forge](https://github.com/raysilent/lslforge).
+Scripts were formatted by [LSL-PyOptimizer](http://lsl.project.zone/lsl-pyoptimizer/) and created using [LSLForge](https://github.com/raysilent/lslforge).
 A sincere thanks goes to the creators of those projects!
 Many thanks go also to Philip Rosedale and all Lindens (past and present).